Girls Science + Nature Camp

-Our goal is to empower middle-school girls in the sciences by providing them with role models of women in STEM, and help end gender imbalance in the sciences.
+Our goal is to empower middle-school girls and gender-expansive youth in the sciences by providing them with role models of women in STEM, and to foster confidence in science, in nature, and in themselves.

 Science + Nature Summer Camps for Girls